The Pursuit of Happiness

 Our beliefs about what will make us happy are heavily influenced by other people, Hollywood or commercial media.
 We race along this “hedonic treadmill” perpetually feeling like something is missing, like happiness is one toy, one trinket or one promotion away, but

-always just beyond our reach.
+beyond our reach.

 And still no rainbow.

 Disappointing career choices, heartbreaking relationships and midlife crises indicate that our assumptions about happiness and the pursuit of it often miss the mark.